scuzzydude/asimov/asimov.md

 "Kid, let me tell you about the Worm.
 Back when I was a kid, the Korean peninsula was divided into two countries.
 There was this kid from Texas, like you and me\...."

-##

-# Blah,blah,blah

 #

-Genius is turning dreams into reality.
-You may say, I know some geniuses and they didn't do anything but destroy dreams.
-And yes, all geniuses have that power too.
-Usually, you just read it wrong, they just turned some other loser's dreams into reality, you've just got higher standards.
-And the dark side needs a currency as well, asimov is completely open source, Sith Lords are welcome in our chat (alt-bitcoin whatever the hardcore crytpt geeks use.
-Asimov\...AND FOR MARKETING PURPOSES HAVE TO SET IT UP BEFORE THIS IS PUBLISHED with an actual working signup link on github or google or whatever Hakeem will know) group.

-It is for this reason we refer to coins that collectively own the artifict as dream coins.
-There's one other reason, but that'll have to be an Awbrey family secret.[^36]

-Genius has an absoulte value, but it's recongized value can change with fashion.
-But real genius, the kind we sometimes take awhile to recongize, can only increase in valude.
-Let's say there is a painting, a masterpiece, that sold in 1921 for \$150,000 in 2021 USD equivlents and sells in 2021 for \$150,000,000 Was the painting worth less in absolute terms of genius in 1921?
-NO. Genius is timeless.
-So only two things could have happened.
-Humanity took a long time to recognize the level of genius.
-Or humanity's capacity for vanity increased.
-What do you think it is?
-Is this level of vanity a side affect of the rich getting richer and their families staying richer?
-It's hard to say from 2021, but as we see the cycle of history, it should be clearer.
-But even if the 2021 outlandish priceis vanity -- it's still may be genius, after all fashion is cyclical.

-In this system, balance is achieve between genius and vanity.
-The true genius, the timeless value, is the foundation of our value system.
-Vanity -- our individually and cultrually biased appreation of certain genius, is the liquity.
-But here's the thing - The most effcient way for a culture to create new value value is to foster our children with inspritation to dream like a genius.

-Country based -

-Your appreaciation of genius is your birthright.
-Literally, in with totally congruenty two for one.
-You appreaciation -- the rise in value of your national tresure.
-But your appreaciation of your national tresure -- perhaps permanetly changing a cycle that was fasion into genius --increases the value of your national tresure.

-....Summary\....
-If I can accept reluctantly accept Michael Jordan as GOAT, and Canada can stand alone in it's prog rock vanity, then we can see across the span of genius and vanity, we'll come to a statistical valuation of humanity genius.

-....Is this important.
-Do we really know in the span of history, if Leonardo was a genius?
-Or was he an expression of the vanity of the time, which we've taken as genius?
-Yet here we are, from crytpo-punks quick to say Wall Street is evil to crying at the excess of Wall Street, but the very foundation of modern banking and finance originated in Florence by a family there patrons of Da Vinci\...
-Will history respect artists that took the kings gold?
-I'm sure we'll have enough\.....

-The measure of consenseous value is how many people, years after an artist is dead, will be responsible for the appreaction of his genius.

-Asimov foundation is

-###

-###

-##

-##

-## Other forms of Genius

-....MJ HO comparision\....leads to how great Bonham is above other musicisians.

-I doubt there will ever be a drummer as great as John Bonham.
-It's simply because, why buy your kid a drum set and piss off the whole neighboorhood, when you can buy him a Mac and he might compose an social media earworm and pay his own way through college.

 # Appendix A -- Scoot protocol requirements